GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 @fig:active_ssl:results:clipping_threshold shows a given aggregated map after having been filtered with different values of #clip-t.
 The top row depicts the map obtained from the averaging aggregation (#psi-avg) while the bottom one exposes the output of the neural network (#psi-dnn).
-In this example, both blending strategies have provided a solid result which are not particularly challenging to cluster.
+In this example, both blending strategies have provided a solid result that is not particularly challenging to cluster.
 While the neural network was able to directly yield distinct blobs, the obtained averaged map shows to be more impacted by the thresholding.
 Indeed, too low values of #clip-t do not manage to disconnect the various clusters and would link to a single prediction from the detection pipeline.
 On the contrary, the network output suffers from too aggressive filtering as the blob with the lowest intensity eventually disappears for $#clip-t >= 0.8$.

 #gaet[
   Maybe PR curves will be more visual for illustrating this.\
-  The issue is that the four curves cannot really be plotted altogether.
+  The issue is that the four curves cannot really be plotted together.
   Each one needs to be nicely scaled to distinguish its shape.
 ]